ibm-cloud-docs/databases-for-elasticsearch/es-bot-tutorial.md

 ## Objectives
 {: #build-es-chatbot-objectives}

 This tutorial shows how an IBM watsonx.ai model can be enhanced with knowledge gleaned by spidering content from your website to produce a chatbot that is capable of answering questions related to your knowledge base.
 This technique is known as Retrieval-Augmented Generation (RAG).
-Pre-trained large language models have good _general knowledge_, being trained with a large corpus of public content, but they lack _domain-specifc knowledge_ about your business, such as:
+Pre-trained large language models have good _general knowledge_, being trained with a large corpus of public content, but they lack _domain-specific knowledge_ about your business, such as:

 - "Can I get a refund if the box is opened?"
 - "What is the waiting list for treatment?"